HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 ```
 mvn clean package
 ```
+The command `mvn clean package` is a Maven command used in Java projects to clean and build the project.
+Here's a simple explanation of what it does:

+1. **clean**: This step deletes any files generated from previous builds.
+It cleans up the `target` directory, which typically contains compiled code, previous build outputs, and other temporary files.
+This ensures that the next build is fresh and not affected by any leftover artifacts from previous builds.

+2. **package**: This step compiles the source code, runs tests, and packages the compiled code into a deliverable format, such as a JAR (Java Archive) or WAR (Web Archive) file, which can be deployed.
+This packaged file is placed in the `target` directory.

+In summary, `mvn clean package` first cleans the project and then builds it, producing a fresh package for deployment.

 The above maven target stroes the artifacts to the `target` directory.
 You can either execute the artifact on your local machine
 (or) run it as a Docker container.